Help make camps possible

 Three to five people from an established and respected church would attend an intense week-long Starfish KIDS Camp Directors Training Camp during a summer.

-Once training is completed, that church group will have one year to fundraise, recruit, and launch their own local Starfish KIDS Camp, serving foster children ages 6-12 from their community.
+Once training is completed, that church group will have one year to fundraise, recruit, and launch their own local Starfish KIDS Camp, serving looked after children ages 6-12 from their community.

 The host church is responsible for and operates their own Starfish KIDS Camp, under the accountability of The Starfish Alliance.